xcore/sc_sdram_burst/docs/programming.rst

 Key Files
 +++++++++

-The following header file contain prototypes of all functions required to use use the SDRAM module.
+The following header file contains prototypes of all functions required to use use the SDRAM module.
 The API is described in :ref:`sec_api`.

 .. list-table:: Key Files